BasuShaon/AR-RNA-seq-STED/README.md

 # AR
-Companion code (RNA-Seq and STED analys to "AR condensates as drug targets"
+Companion code (RNA-sequencing analysis and STED image macros) to "AR condensates as drug targets"